awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/sns/README.md

 <!-- snippet-start:[sns.Markdown.readme]-->
 # TypeScript environment for Amazon Simple Notification Service (SNS) examples
-This is a workspace where you can find working AWS SDK for JavaScript version 3 (v3) Amazon SNS examples.
+This is a workspace where you can find AWS SDK for JavaScript version 3 (v3) Amazon SNS examples.

 The [preview version of the AWS SDK for JavaScript v3](https://github.com/aws/aws-sdk-js-v3) is available.